 With this list, I hope you can find some new opportunities to recharge your Spanish learning.

-In 2020, I launched a new Spanish learning site VerbMaestro.com.
+In 2020, I launched the Spanish learning site VerbMaestro.com.